강의

 • Review key concepts once more in Q&A format

-• Understanding how complex mechanisms like scope, execution context, event loop, and call stack are interconnected and operate through flowcharts and timelines
+• Understand how complex mechanisms connect and operate such as scope, execution context, event loop, and call stack through flowcharts and timelines

 Execution Context Creation Process

-2⃣ Step-by-step flow explanation using diagrams, notes, and code
+2⃣ Step-by-step flow explanation using diagrams, handwriting, and code

-• Not just simple memorization, but a structure that combines visual + code + handwritten notes
+• Not just memorization, but a structure combining visuals + code + handwritten notes

-→ Even complex concepts can be naturally learned by combining note-taking with execution results
+→ Even complex concepts are naturally learned through parallel handwriting and execution results

-→ A 'review-oriented lecture' structure that allows you to reopen and organize materials even during the course
+→ A 'review-oriented lecture' structure that you can revisit and organize even while taking the course

 Definition and Types of Scope